 Finally, Walsh uses source and redaction criticism to trace how the king’s positive image might have been transformed into the negative one we encounter in the text.
 In the end, Walsh leads readers to a greater appreciation for both the richness of the biblical text and the complexity of the truths contained therein.

-Jerome T. Walsh, SSL, PhD, is editor of the series Berit Olam: Studies in Hebrew Narrative and Poetry.
+Jerome T. Walsh, SSL, PhD, was editor of the series Berit Olam: Studies in Hebrew Narrative and Poetry.
 He is author of 1 Kings in that series (Liturgical Press, 1996).
 More recently Walsh authored Style and Structure in Biblical Hebrew Narrative (Liturgical Press, 2001).
-He is a member of the Society of Biblical Literature and of the Catholic Biblical Association of America, and currently holds the Tschoepe Chair of Homiletics in the Institute for Religious and Pastoral Studies of the University of Dallas.
+He was a member of the Society of Biblical Literature and of the Catholic Biblical Association of America, and currently holds the Tschoepe Chair of Homiletics in the Institute for Religious and Pastoral Studies of the University of Dallas.